 What is a Blockchain?

-Before we dwell on the on-chain vs. off-chain crypto battle, let us first refresh our minds about the blockchain, what it is and how it works.
+Before we dwell on the on-chain vs. off-chain crypto battle, let us first refresh our minds about how blockchain transaction work.

-In a distributed ledger, data is organized into “blocks” which are “chained” together to create a blockchain.
+In a distributed ledger, transaction data is organized into “blocks” which are “chained” together to create a blockchain.
 This chain of blocks allows anyone to see the history of transactions and validate it.
-A network of participants called miners conducts the validation of a transaction.
+A network of participants called miners or validators conducts the validation of a transaction.
 Thus, the blockchain operates on a peer-to-peer system making it decentralized.
-The decentralized aspect of the blockchain makes it secure and immutable for change because no single hacker can alter any data that is encrypted on it.

 Transactions that exist on the blockchain go by the name of on-chain transactions.
 Before any transactions get into the blockchain first it has to go through several steps of verification.
 When trading cryptocurrencies or NFTs or when any type of digital transaction occurs, the data will be time-stamped on a block and will be sent to the network for validation.